Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Graph Universal Adversarial Attack

-We iteratively update $v$ until $(1+overshoot) \times v$ successfully attack node $i$, where $overshoot$ is a small factor that ensures the node passes the decision boundary.
-We also clip the new $A'$ to ensure stability, in a similar manner to the handling of $p$ in the preceding subsection.
+We iteratively update $v$ until $(1+overshoot) \times v$ successfully attacks node $i$, where $overshoot$ is a small factor that ensures the node passes the decision boundary.
+We also clip the new $A'$ to ensure stability, in a manner similar to the handling of $p$ in the preceding subsection.
+The procedure for computing the minimum perturbation $v$ is summarized in Algorithm~\ref{deepfool_alg}.